-Finally, we’ve all been following a slightly distrupted and different routine over the last year and a half, so it can be really helpful to establish some more structure at home before they start school.
-Whether that is having a set bedtime, lunchtime or maybe even introducing a set time for structured activities.
+Finally, we’ve all been following a slightly disrupted and different routine over the last couple of years, so it can be really helpful to establish some more structure at home before they start school.
+Whether that is having a set bedtime, lunchtime, or maybe even introducing a set time for structured activities.
 Getting your little one (and yourself!) back into a regular routine will help them – and you – to adjust when back to school comes around!

 3. Get them excited about school!

-As well as preparing your child for the ‘new normal, it’s also important to get them excited!
+As well as preparing your child for school, it’s also important to get them excited!
 Helping them to feel positive and enthusiastic about starting school will help dissolve any feelings of worry that they may have.

 To help, here are some things that you can do to help your little one associate school with being a positive experience:

 • Take some time to research the EYFS curriculum so you can talk to them about the things that they’ll be learning – there are lots of free resources online to help here.
 Pick out the topics that you know they’ll really enjoy.

 • Play school!
 This is a great way to act out things like lessons and playtime.
 They’ll love it.